I stopped talking about my diet on social media. I apologize for that. It happened for 3 reasons:

 3. You are following a lot of diet and exercise rules.
 All the rules you have made for yourself are causing you tremendous anxiety.
 Anxiety is the reason why you are not getting results, even if you're following your diet and exercise regimen perfectly.
 ANXIETY PRECLUDES RESULTS.

 4. You are chronically over-consuming (you are eating your emotions) and making poor lifestyle choices.
 This is a sign that you have some stored emotional baggage that you need to release.
 Mindless eating and poor lifestyle habits (drinking/partying) are a sign that you are trying to get control over your current state, but your choices are actually not allowing you to win your state, and that's why you are stuck.
 The solution is facing and expressing the pent-up emotions.
-That's why I do StrongFit training... to release my stored emotional baggage.
+That's why I train... to release my stored emotional baggage.
 To learn more about this, I recommend you join my Strength Academy.

 I don't talk about my diet very much because it's no big deal to me.
 I have changed nothing about my diet since I re-launched the Fat Loss Fast e-Book in the summer of 2017.
 I don't need to make changes because I'm not doing anything to sabotage myself.
 You know why I'm so consistent?
 It's because I accepted the way my body appears as a result of sustainable lifestyle choices, and I stopped making weird food and exercise rules for myself.
 Rules cause anxiety.
 Anxiety precludes results.